gabrielgio/gabrielgio.github.io/_posts/2019-03-07-ansible-part-1.md

 packages, select themes, icons, fonts, install IDEs, extensions and so on.
-After doing it a few times I came to the conclusion ( [genius](https://i.imgur.com/BtWuQgT.png)) that It would be nice to automate this chore.
-And as a result, I could tinker a little more with my system and not be afraid of spending a weekend reinstalling everything (which have happened more time that I'd like)
+After doing it a few times I came to the conclusion ( [genius](https://i.imgur.com/BtWuQgT.png)) that It would be nice to automate this chore, and as a result, I could tinker a little more with my system and not be afraid of spending a weekend reinstalling everything (which have happened more time that I'd likei to remenber)

-So after a few attempts using python and bash, I couldn't get something that scales and ended with many files and keep the files organized and concise turned to be more tedious than the setup itself.
+So after a few attempts using python or/and bash, I couldn't get something that scales and ended with many files and keep the files organized and concise turned out to be more tedious than the setup itself.
 So it comes [Ansible](https://www.ansible.com/).
 It is an enterprise-grade software used to automate tasks.
 It has many features I can be really helpful as a sysadmin but what we gonna focus here is cliente side of thing using